-If any of our product candidates are approved for commercial sale, we expect to incur significant sales and marketing costs as we prepare for its commercialization.
-Even if we receive marketing approval and expend these costs, our product candidates may not be commercially successful.
+We expect to incur significant sales and marketing costs as we begin commercialization of Gvoke.
+Even if we expend these costs, Gvoke and our other product candidates, if approved, may not be commercially successful.
 We may not achieve profitability soon after generating product sales, if ever.
 If we are unable to generate product revenue, we will not become profitable and may be unable to continue operations without continued funding.